Union Pacific Passenger Cars

 Express Box Cars -- Roster information for UP's 9100, 9200, and 9300 series Express Box cars; includes listings of the same cars as 24100, 24200, and 24300 series from the 1960s, along with the short lived 24400 series retired Baggage cars.

-GM Train of Tomorrow -- A separate page for the General Motors "Train of Tomorrow" all-dome passenger train, built in 1947 and purchased by UP in 1950.
+GM Train of Tomorrow -- Information about the General Motors "Train of Tomorrow" all-dome passenger train, built in 1947 and purchased by UP in 1950.

-UP Cars to Amtrak -- Roster information about the UP passenger cars that were sold to Amtrak in 1971 and later years.
+UP Cars to Amtrak -- Roster information about the 163 former UP passenger cars that were sold to Amtrak in 1971 and later years.

-UP Cars to Mexico -- Information about the UP passenger cars that were sold to Mexico
+UP Cars to Mexico -- Information about the 39 former UP passenger cars that were sold to Mexico

 UP Cars to Ringling Bros. -- Information about the 104 former UP passenger cars that were sold to Ringling Bros. and Barnum & Bailey Circus (RBX and RBBX)